cargo-deny

 The gitlab field (optional)

-Allows you to specify one or more gitlab.com organizations to allow as git sources.
+Allows you to specify multiple gitlab.com organizations to allow as git sources.

 [sources.allow-org]